jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 ## Multiplane Camera
 <img src="https://upload.wikimedia.org/wikipedia/en/e/ef/Sketch_of_a_Multiplane_camera_with_motorized_movements.gif?20200218220911" alt="Multiplane Camera" title="Image Source: https://en.wikipedia.org/wiki/File:Sketch_of_a_Multiplane_camera_with_motorized_movements.gif" width = "35%" align="right" style="padding-right: 20px;">

 Most cartoon animations consist of a background image with the cartoon characters drawn on clear [celluloid sheets](https://en.wikipedia.org/wiki/Cel), i.e., cels.
 The cels are placed on top of the background image and photographed for one frame of the animation.
-The next frame only requires a new cel with the small updated character movements.
+The next frame only requires a new cel with small updated character movements.
 There's no need to redraw the background.

 This animation technique is a version of Decorator, well  maybe closer to Proxy since there’s usually only one character cel, but the [Multiplane Camera](https://en.wikipedia.org/wiki/Multiplane_camera) expands this technique into Decorator territory.